rstgroup/json-api-php/README.md

 ```

 ## Embedding related resources data
-As mentioned in previous section, adding relation to resource causes the appearance of new `links` field in every document on list.
+As mentioned in previous section, adding relation to resource causes the appearance of new `links` field in every entity on list.
 But, If You want to have embeded data of related resource in response representation You should fill up entity object with proper values, and turn on attaching `linked` objects to representation, cause it is disabled by default.

 In our case filling up is already done as we've set all properties earlier via constructor:
 ```php